personium/website/src/app-developer/launch_from_homeapp.md

 ---
 id: launch_from_homeapp
-title: Launch application from Home application
+title: Single Sign On
-sidebar_label: Launch application from Home application
+sidebar_label: Single Sign On
 ---

 This page describes Home application which is a sample application for realizing Single Sign On.